TheMIghtyBanana6668/Violin-Basic-Notes/README.md

 ## Image Recognition

-Image recognition works by taking a set of images and scanning them, after this the computers try to guess if they are a part of this group of images or not.
-In this project I took a lot of pictures of a note I was playing, by doing this the camera can see what note your playing and determine if it's in the correct position.
+Image recognition works by taking a set of images and scanning them; after doing this, the computers try to guess if they are a part of this group of images or not.
+In this project I took a lot of pictures of a note I was playing, by doing this the camera can see what note you are playing and determine if it's in the correct position.

 ## Running this project